Therapy that can really help.

 Will my insurance cover the sessions?

 Many of our patients have their sessions reimbursed with private insurance (mutuelle).
 The level of reimbursement depends on your specific contract.
 So if you have an insurer, it might be worth getting in touch with them to see what you’re entitled to.
-All our psychologists are fully registered to work with insurance, and we are happy to provide any documentation you might need to facilitate this process.
-The insurers we currently work with include:
+We are happy to provide any documentation you might need to facilitate this process.
+Some of the insurers we currently work with include: